sebastid/GetAndCleanDataCourse/CodeBook.md

   - Removes the '(' and ')' characters from variable names.
   - Reformats the Activity Name variable as a factor using meaningful activity names (re-using the labels defined from the raw  file activity_labels.txt).
   - Selects the variables related to the mean and standard deviation statistical measurements.
-  - Performs a summrarization step by grouping the dataset by activity name and by subject ID showing a single row of averaged observations.
+  - Performs a summarization step by grouping the dataset by activity name and by subject ID showing a single row of averaged observations.

 Refer to [README.md](./README.md) for more details about the script internal execution steps.

-### Description of the variables in the 'tidy_data.txt' file
+### Description of the variables created in the 'tidy_data.txt' file
 - Dimensions of the dataset:
   180 rows by 68 columns
 - Summary of the data: